yain22/bayesestdft/README.md

 This R package implements the power analysis simulation described in the paper: Lee, S.Y.
 A note on the sample size formula for a win ratio endpoint.
 Statistics in Medicine (provisionally accepted) 2025:00(00):0-00.

 # Install R libaries to install winratiosim
-### The user needs to install several R libraries in order to set up winratiosim.
+### Note: The user needs to install several R libraries in order to set up winratiosim.
 Ensure that the following libraries are installed.
 ```{r}
 library(plyr)
 library(dplyr)